jeremymarch/hc-actixweb/README.md

 # Hoplite Challenge

-This web application was modeled after the Hoplite Challenge, an ancient Greek verb conjugation game, which was conceived at the Latin/Greek Institute almost 50 years ago.
+This web application was modeled after the Hoplite Challenge, an ancient Greek verb conjugation game, which was conceived at the Latin/Greek Institute in the summer of 1978.

 ## Installation